|Distance||131 miles (211 km)|

-|Average train ticket price||$49 (€39)|
+|Average train ticket price||$42 (€35)|

-|Train providers||Italo, Regionale, Frecciarossa, Intercity or Frecciargento|
+|Train companies||Italo, Regionale, Frecciarossa, Intercity or Frecciargento|

-Trains from Rome to Sorrento cover the 131 miles (211 km) long journey taking on average 1 h 13 min with our travel partners like Italo, Regionale, Frecciarossa, Intercity or Frecciargento.
-There are direct train services available.
-You can get the cheapest train tickets for this trip for as low as $46 (€37), but the average price of train tickets is $49 (€39).
-Travelers depart most frequently from Roma Termini and arrive in Sorrento, Train station.
+Trains from Rome to Sorrento cover the 131 miles (211 km) long trip taking on average 1 h 13 min with our travel partners like Italo, Regionale, Frecciarossa, Intercity or Frecciargento.
+Normally, there are 16 trains operating per day, including direct services available.
+While the average ticket price for this route costs around $42 (€35), you can find the cheapest train ticket for as low as $36 (€30).
+Travelers depart most frequently from Roma Termini and arrive in Sorrento.

-Travel between Rome and Sorrento from $46 (€37) with Omio’s train partners Italo and Frecciarossa!
-You can find the best schedules and tickets when comparing and booking the most convenient journey for you.
+Find the best trains to Sorrento from Rome with Omio's travel partners Frecciarossa and Italo from $36 (€30).
+We can find you the best deals, schedules and tickets when comparing and booking the best trip.

 Trains from Rome to Sorrento are quick and efficient, offered daily via Omio.
 Trains are available once daily.
 The trip takes around three to 4h with one transfer at the main train station in Naples.
 With coastal views, 14-century architecture, and a beautiful piazza, Sorrento is a getaway you are sure to remember.